 - 1. 25% of your mark will be based on a multiple choice mid-term exam scheduled during class time. - 2.
-5% of your mark is based on class participation. - 3.
-35% of your mark is based on a class presentation/debate.
+5% of your mark is based on class participation. - 35% of your mark is based on a class presentation/debate.
 A team of 2-3 people will debate another team of 2-3 people on a contentious issue in clinical psychology.
-A position paper must be submitted at the time of the presentation. - 4.
+A 10-12 page position paper must be submitted at the time of the presentation. - 4.
 35% of your mark is based on a final 2-hour exam scheduled by the Registrar during the final examination period.
 The exam will most likely consist of multiple choice and essay questions from the text, class presentations and lectures.

-Points will be deducted for position papers handed in late.
 Late papers must be turned in to the Psychology main office, 275 Administration Building.
 Late papers will be subjected to a 10% penalty per day, including weekends.
 Emailed papers or assignments slipped under office doors or left on desks will NOT be accepted.